Health care flexible spending account (FSA)

 Pay for expenses with a simple swipe.
 Once you enroll, you’ll receive your WageWorks Healthcare FSA Card in the mail.
 If you pay for an eligible expense other than with your WageWorks Healthcare Card, you can submit your claim on the HealthEquity WageWorks site.

 Submit claims by the deadline.
-The deadline to submit for reimbursement of 2023 expenses is March 30, 2024.
 The deadline to submit for reimbursement of 2024 expenses is March 31, 2025.

 Carry over up to $640.
 For 2024 to 2025, you can carry over up to $640 of unused funds remaining in your health care FSA once the claims deadline has passed.
 (For 2023 to 2024, you can carry over up to $610 of unused funds.)
 Anything above that limit will be forfeited.